Our generation has inherited a world on a collision course.

 Those who profit from this chokepoint know that their position must be guarded and maintained.
 If a large enough block of oil producing countries stop selling in dollars, or if fossil fuels alternatives ever gain traction, it would be game over.
 The dollar would plummet.
 The U.S. financial system would collapse.
 The luxurious standard of living that Americans have come to take for granted would be brought to a grinding halt.

-The-powers-that-be have a clear incentive to keep the world hooked on fossil fuels, and debt-based money and a motive to crush any nation that challenges their petrodollar monopoly.
+The-powers-that-be have a clear incentive to keep the world hooked on fossil fuels, and crush any nation that challenges their monopoly.
 Examples must be made of upstarts.
 Sanctions, regime change, Uncle Sam’s big stick.

 To that end, U.S. military spending steadily increased in the years following World War II, until it had eclipsed that of all other countries combined.
 The weapons industry grew to be an integral part of the economy, and developed symbiotic relationships with big oil, media, banking, and the political establishment to further their shared interests.
 Aggressive lobbying, think tanks, and campaign contributions work in tandem.